-If you’re keen on purchasing your first ever weighted blanket, we’ve put together a handy guide that addresses some questions that we commonly get about these blankets:
+If you’re thinking about purchasing your first-ever weighted blanket, we’ve put together a handy guide that addresses some questions people commonly ask about these blankets:

 - What are weighted blankets made of?

 Read on to find out.

 What Are Weighted Blankets Made Of?

 In a nutshell, weighted blankets consist of three components: the blanket, blanket cover, and the filler or inner weight, which is what makes the blanket heavy.

 Many weighted blankets come with a fabric cover to provide cushioning between the inner weight and the user’s body.
 Typical covers are made of polyester, cotton, fleece, or chenille.
 Weighted blanket covers are either sewn on or removable.

 Fabrics used to create weighted blanket duvet covers include cotton, flannel, fleece, minky, rayon, linen, and microfiber.
 To make your life easier, we recommend getting a blanket with a removable cover.
 A removable cover likely means your blanket is hand or machine washable, which means fewer trips to the dry cleaner.

 The next question is what fabric to look for when purchasing a weighted blanket.